Abdul Rachman Saleh Airport

-Abdul Rachman Saleh Airport (IATA: MLG, ICAO: WARA; formerly WIAS) is a small class 1 commercial airport serving Malang, the second largest city in East Java province of Indonesia.
-This airport is named after Abdoel Rachman Saleh (1909–1947), an Indonesian aviator and physiologist whose aircraft was shot down by the Dutch while landing in Maguwo Airfield (now Adisucipto International Airport), Sleman Regency, Special Region of Yogyakarta, during the Indonesian National Revolution.
+Abdul Rachman Saleh Airport (IATA: MLG, ICAO: WARA; formerly WIAS) is an airport serving Malang, the second-largest city in East Java province of Indonesia.
+This airport is named after Abdul Rachman Saleh (1909-1947), an Indonesian aviator and physiologist whose aircraft was shot down by the Dutch while landing in Maguwo Airfield (now Adisucipto Airport), Sleman Regency, Special Region of Yogyakarta, during the Indonesian National Revolution.
+The airport currently operates a single route to Jakarta, serving flights from both Soekarno-Hatta International Airport and Halim Perdanakusuma Airport.
+In addition to functioning as a commercial airport, the facility is also a Type A airbase of the Indonesian Air Force.
+It serves as the primary base for the 4th, 21st, and 32nd Air Squadrons.

-The airport was temporarily closed in October 2009 due to numerous damage found in the runway, but has opened again after some repairs were done, as a result of Rp 130 million funding by three local authorities.

-The new terminal was opened on 30 December 2011, replacing the old terminal that is now used by the Indonesian Air Force (TNI-AU).
-The new terminal is located near the south-west end of the runway, adjacent to the old terminal.